BlakeKaufman/BlakeKaufman/README.md

 <h4>What am I currently working on?</h4>
 <p>
 I have been interested in Bitcoin for around 3 years now.
 I have mined Bitcoin, tweeted about Bitcoin, and used Bitcoin.
-But one thing that bothers me is that they're aren't any Bitcoin wallets that have both main chain and lightning integration.
+But now it's time for me to use my coding skills to build a Bitcoin Lightning wallet.
 Muun is the closest but they are not true lightning.
-My goal is to combine Phoenix and Muun to make the ultimate Bitcoin mobile wallet.
-I will be coding this in Native React, which I am learning while doing this project.
-Make sure to check out my progress, link below.
+Introducing Blitz Wallet, a fully native Bitcoin Lightning wallet that harnesses the power of the Breez SDK, Blockstream Greenlight, and Boltz to create an unforgettable Lightning experience.
 </p>

 <a href="https://github.com/BlakeKaufman/bitcoin-wallet">Link to repository</a>